A guide to data governance principles and best practices

 The DGI established eight essential principles of data governance:

-• Integrity: Stakeholders who are part of the data governance framework should have integrity and honesty when discussing factors that impact data.
+• Data integrity: Stakeholders who are part of the data governance framework should have integrity and honesty when discussing factors that impact data.

-• Transparency: It should be clear how and when data processes were introduced.
+• Data transparency: It should be clear how and when data processes were introduced.

-• Auditability: Data governance should be auditable, especially for compliance and operations auditing requirements.
+• Data auditability: Data governance should be auditable, especially for compliance and operations auditing requirements.

-• Accountability: Define who is accountable for cross-functional data processes and controls.
+• Data accountability: Define who is accountable for cross-functional data processes and controls.

-• Stewardship: Define responsibilities for people who are accountable for data.
+• Data stewardship: Define responsibilities for people (data stewards) who are accountable for data.

 • Checks-and-balances: When defining accountabilities, you should ensure there is a checks-and-balances system in place with people who collect, manage, or use data.

-• Standardization: Introduce and support the standardization of an organization's data.
+• Data standardization: Introduce and support the standardization of an organization's data.

 Regardless of your organization's goals, data stakeholders should ensure data policies are in alignment with their purpose.
 These principles may help stakeholders focus on what is important and prioritize accordingly.